 Household Support Fund

-A £40 million Covid Local Support Grant is being run by local authorities in England.
+A £500 million Household Support Fund is being run by local authorities.

 It allows local authorities to directly help the hardest-hit families and individuals with daily needs such as food, clothing and utilities.

 Local authorities have local ties and knowledge, making them best placed to identify and help those children and families most in need.